viethunghp668/Huffman-Coding/README.md

 # Huffman-Coding
-A Program to compress file.
+A Program to compress file (C language).